-- A. Project Summary Form 90-2: See example and use downloadable blank versions of this from NYSG's web page http://www.seagrant.sunysb.edu/articles/t/grants-policies-downloadable-forms-for-proposal-submission.
+☐ University Contact Sheet: For each subcontract.
+Not required for SBU PIs. ☐ Project Summary Form 90-2: See the example and use the blank version in the shared folder.
 The Project Summary Form should very briefly convey all essential elements of the proposed activities.
-It may not exceed 1-2 pages in length. - B. Project Narrative: Organize your materials for Sections 1-6 as presented below, and follow the examples and guidelines provided.
-This component (B, with its 6 sections) may not exceed 12 pages, including any figures, tables, etc. Pages beyond this limit will be removed.
+The 90-2 form may not exceed 2 pages in length . ☐ Proposal Text Components (A-M) ☐ A. Project Narrative: Organize your materials for Sections 1-6 as presented below, and follow the examples and guidelines provided.
+This component (A, with its 6 sections) may not exceed 15 pages , including any figures, tables, etc. Pages beyond this limit will be removed.
+Applicants are not required to use the entire 15-page maximum.
+Depending on the complexity of the proposed activities, a shorter description may suffice to describe each of the project sections satisfactorily.